What Is Crestor?

-Crestor may result in changes in liver function and in some cases, may cause liver failure.
-Liver problems are most common during a patient’s first three months taking Crestor.
+Crestor use may cause changes in liver function and in some cases, may result in liver failure.
+Liver problems are most common during a patient’s first three months of taking Crestor.
 It is recommended that doctors perform liver enzyme testing before patients begin a Crestor regimen.
 Liver enzyme testing should also be performed 12 weeks after treatment begins.
 Liver enzyme monitoring can help reduce the instance of Crestor side effects in the liver.

-In 2012, prescribing information for Crestor was updated to include reports of liver failure.
-These reports warned against rare Crestor side effects causing fatal and non-fatal liver complications.
+In 2012, the prescribing information for Crestor was updated to include reports of liver failure.
+These reports warned against rare Crestor side effects including fatal and non-fatal liver complications.
 Patients who drink alcohol heavily should take caution when considering Crestor treatment.

 - Dark-colored urine

 - Jaundice, or yellowing of the eyes and skin